aristanetworks/anta/docs/faq.md

            20 deny command .*
         ```

-        You can then add other commands if they are required for your test catalog (`ping` for example) and then tighten down the show commands.
+        You can then add other commands if they are required for your test catalog (`ping` for example) and then tighten down the show commands to only those required for your tests.

-    2. Configure the following authorization (You may need to adapt depending on your AAA setup)
+    2. Configure the following authorization (You may need to adapt depending on your AAA setup).

         ```bash
         aaa authorization commands all default local
         ```

-    3. Configure a user for the role
+    3. Configure a user for the role.

         ```bash
         user anta role anta-users secret <secret>